Ambika (actress)

 Ambika is an Indian actress known for her work predominantly across the entire southern film industry and in several tele serials.
 She has also acted in an English film (Indian-American), to date.
 She was one of the top South Indian heroines for more than a decade from 1976 to 1989.
 Her younger sister Radha was also an actress.
 They acted together in a number of South Indian films during the peak of their career.
 The sisters runs a movie studio called 'ARS Studios', which they converted into a hotel complex in 2013.

 Personal life

 Ambika was born to Kallara Kunjan Nair and Sarasamma at Kallara, Thiruvananthapuram.
 Her mother Kallara Sarasamma was Mahila Congress leader during 2014.
 She has two younger sisters, Radha and Mallika, and two younger brothers, Arjun and Suresh.

 Ambika married an NRI, named Premkumar Menon in 1988.
 The couple has two sons and was settled in the United States.
 However, they divorced in 1996.
 She is currently settled in Chennai with her sons.

+in September 2026, she was embroiled in a legal case with her sister Radha.